hellofromv/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Doggiepedia

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > Target audience are people who are interested in getting a dog & want to learn more about certain breeds.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > This product is easy to use.
+Navigation is simple & the interface is clean.
+Also includes cute & funny pictures!

 ## Problem ##
   > Describe the problem your product solves.
+  > Sometimes, navigating through dog websites to find specific information can be very tedious.
+This makes things much simpler.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > There are only three pages on the website, so there is little clutter.

 ## Quote from You ##
   > A quote from a spokesperson in your company.